Z Ursae Majoris (Z UMa)

 The MAS is collecting observations from its members to draw our own light curve of this interesting variable star.
 We will publish the light curve on this page, along with the names of the observers who participate in the project.
 The charts below will help you find it.
 You can print them out for use in the field.
 The charts are printed with south at the top and east to the right for use in an inverting astronomical telescope.

 Z UMa is a semi-regular red giant that varies in brightness from about magnitude 6.2 to 9.4.
 You need observe such stars only about once every ten days or so, but more frequently is okay, especially if you're learning the art of estimating.

 The observing technique is simple.
 When you have found the star, put it out of focus and compare its brightness with the other stars whose magnitudes are printed on the charts.
 Try to find two comparisons, one brighter and one fainter, and use them to interpolate the magnitude of Z UMa.
 It's easier to determine the brightness of smeared images than of point-sources of light.
-The magnitudes on the chart appear with the decimal point omitted (it might look like a star).
+The magnitudes on the chart appear with the decimal point omitted to avoid confusion (it might be mistaken for a star).

-So a star listed as an "88" is really of magnitude 8.8.
+So a star listed as an "84" is really of magnitude 8.4.
 Once you have done this, record the date and time (you should use Universal Time but in any event record whether the time was UT or local), the brightness of Z UMa, and the comparison stars you used.
 Visual observing usually results in a scatter of at least a few tenths of magnitude, so don't be alarmed if your data doesn't exactly match someone else's!
-Report your data to Observatory Director Gerry Samolyk by e-mail or bring it to the next meeting or picnic.
+Report your data to Observatory Director Gene Hanson by e-mail or bring it to the next meeting or picnic.

 Magnitudes given for Z UMa are from AAVSO charts.